What is Bancontact?

 How to use Bancontact?

-- For online purchases, select Bancontact as your payment method at checkout.
+- Select Bancontact as your payment method at checkout.

 The pro's of using Bancontact